priv-kweihmann/oelint-adv/README.md

 | protected_append_vars | list | Variables that shouldn't be set in a bbappend                                        |
 | protected_vars        | list | Variables that shouldn't be set inside of a recipe                                   |
 | suggested_vars        | list | Additional suggested variable that should be set in a recipe                         |

+## Missing anything?

+You think there's something missing, wrong, 'improveable'...
+Just file an issue to get in contact.

+## Contribute

+Any sort of ideas, pull requests, bug reports, reports of false positives are welcome.
+This project is open to anyone - no pitfalls or legal inconveniences